great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 Multiple sites can be configured inside a project, each suitable for a particular use case.
-For example, some data teams use one site that has expectations and validation results from all the runs of their data pipeline for monitoring the pipeline's health, and another site that has only the expectations for communicating with their client.
+For example, some data teams use one site that has expectations and validation results from all the runs of their data pipeline for monitoring the pipeline's health, and another site that has only the expectations for communicating with their downstream clients.
 This is analogous to API documentation in software development.

 To set up Data Docs for a project, an entry ``data_docs_sites`` must be defined in the project's configuration file.